-I usually book my bus tickets online with these websites:
+I usually book my bus tickets online with 12go, a trusted transportation company.

 Why you should book online

 - Diverse, competitive fare.
-It’s easy to compare ticket prices and no longer worrying about getting overcharged with “tourist prices.”
+It’s easy to compare ticket prices without worrying about getting overcharged with “tourist prices.”

 - Find a flexible departure time.
 With many departures, you can actively arrange your time and easily choose the right trip.

-- Book your trip easily with confirmation procedures, extremely secure and safe payment.
-You can book any time of the day, no need to stay up late to get tickets.
+- Book your trip easily with confirmation procedures and highly secure and safe payment.
+You can book any time of the day—no need to stay up late to get tickets.

 Tips for booking bus tickets online

 - Check the correct name of the location.
 Vietnamese names can be confusing, and you don’t want to book your trip wrong.